Santa Clara County Announces Intent to Sue President Trump over 'Sanctuary City' Order

 — Santa Clara County (@SCCgov) January 27, 2017

 San Francisco, one of about 400 sanctuary cities and counties in the U.S. and 40 in California, filed a similar lawsuit earlier this week.
-As did Trump’s former piéd-a-terre, New York City, which joined forces with the ACLU to challenge the president’s directive.
+As did Trump’s old stomping grounds, New York City, which joined forces with the ACLU to challenge the president’s directive.

 Santa Clara County’s sanctuary policy prevents local law enforcement from complying with Immigration and Customs Enforcement detention requests.
 The local law was designed to keep families together and assuage fears in a community with one of the nation’s largest populations of foreign-born residents.